mnot/I-D/rfc5988bis/draft.md

 --- back

-# HTML Serialisation of Links
+# Link Serialisation in HTML

 HTML {{W3C.REC-html5-20141028}} motivated the original syntax of the Link header field, and many of the design decisions in this document are driven by a desire to stay compatible with it.